UDST/geocanvasdocs/docs/_build/html/_sources/Adding Shapes.txt

 Adding Shapes
 =============

-TODO: All about adding shapes.
+TODO

-Shape layers can come from files or databases… (etc)
+Shape layers can come from files or databases.

 From File
 ---------

 .. image:: images/AddNewShapeLayerDialog-File.png
-   :scale: 25 %
+   :scale: 50 %

 From Database
 -------------

 .. image:: images/AddNewShapeLayer-Database.png
-   :scale: 25 %
+   :scale: 50 %